-The ability to make data-driven decisions in near real-time is critical for businesses that need to agilely respond to shifting market conditions and stay competitive.
+Making data-driven decisions in near real-time is critical to quickly respond to shifting market conditions and stay competitive.
 However, storing large amounts of data can be costly if you have to buy servers and pay for the physical space to house them.

-For organizations who don’t want to be in the data center business, cloud computing offers various data storage options.
-For example, cloud enables businesses to move old data to lower-cost archiving and cold storage services, which can significantly reduce costs without the need to worry about physical hardware.
+Cloud computing offers various data storage options that ensure you don't have to get into the data center business to reap cloud migration benefits.
+For example, you can move old data to lower-cost archiving and cold storage services, which can significantly reduce costs without having to worry about physical hardware.

 7. Enhanced security and disaster recovery

-The various costs associated with security breaches, downtimes and data losses are skyrocketing.
-Meanwhile, it’s getting more challenging to stay compliant with increasingly stringent data privacy regulations and protections (e.g., HIPAA, GDPR, PCI-DSS).
+The various costs associated with security breaches, downtimes and data losses are skyrocketing as cyber threats become more prevalent and sophisticated.
+Meanwhile, it's also getting more challenging to comply with increasingly stringent data privacy regulations and protections, such as HIPAA, GDPR and PCI-DSS.

-Reputable cloud service providers have dedicated experts to ensure their platforms are secure and compliant at all times.
-Moreover, cloud platforms feature built-in redundancies and comprehensive backup and recovery plans that can minimize the impact of data loss caused by manmade or natural disasters.
+Reputable cloud service providers have dedicated experts to ensure their platforms are always secure and compliant.
+Moreover, cloud platforms feature built-in redundancies and comprehensive backup and recovery plans that can minimize the impact of data loss caused by human error or natural disasters.

 While cloud environments are certainly not exempt from security challenges, they also offer an opportunity to tackle common security threats in ways that can set your organization up for success down the road.